|Owning Department/School:||Department of Psychology|

 Can reason scientifically, understand the role of evidence and make critical judgements about arguments in psychology.
 (T/F A)

-Can communicate ideas and research findings both effectively and fluently by written, oral and visual means.
+Can communicate ideas and research findings both effectively and fluently by written and oral means.
 (T/F A)